-Gates Leaves Microsoft Board to Spend More Time on Philanthropy
+Gates Leaves Microsoft Board to Focus on Philanthropy

 Gates hasn’t been active in a day-to-day role since 2008, Microsoft said in a statement.
 That’s when he switched to devoting the majority of his time to the Bill & Melinda Gates Foundation.
 Gates now wants to spend more time working on global health, education and tackling climate change, according to the statement.
 He served as CEO of Microsoft until 2000, the same year his foundation was started, and was chairman of the company until February 2014.

-–With assistance from Dina Bass, Katherine Chiglinsky, Jenny Surane and Taylor Riggs.
+–With assistance from Dina Bass, Jenny Surane and Taylor Riggs.

-To contact the reporter on this story: Ian King in San Francisco at ianking@bloomberg.net
+To contact the reporters on this story: Ian King in San Francisco at ianking@bloomberg.net;Katherine Chiglinsky in New York at kchiglinsky@bloomberg.net

-To contact the editors responsible for this story: Alistair Barr at abarr18@bloomberg.net, Jillian Ward, Dan Reichl
+To contact the editors responsible for this story: Jillian Ward at jward56@bloomberg.net, Dan Reichl, Anne VanderMey

 For more articles like this, please visit us at bloomberg.com